fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

 Assuming you have named your keystore `key.jks`, you will want to run `travis encrypt-file key.jks --add`.
 This will encrypt the file, add the command to your `.travis.yml`, and upload the environment variables all at once.
 You can then add `key.jks.enc` to git, commit and push, and it will be available to your next build.

+Side-note: if your keystore is a `.keystore` file, it shouldn't make a difference - just replace `key.jks` with `key.keystore` (or whatever it is named) whenever it appears.

 #### Doing It Yourself

 Pick a key and a password.
 They shouldn't be excessively long, but not tiny either.
 Do not use special characters.
-In this example, I will use the "php" as the key and "aaaaa" as the password.
+In this example, I will use "php" as the key and "aaaaa" as the password.

 Add them to Travis CI as environment variables.
 You can do this by going to your project page in Travis, clicking on "More Options > Settings", then scrolling down to "Environment Variables".
-I will name mine "keystore_key" and "keystore_pass", respectively.
+I will name mine "enc_keystore_key" and "enc_keystore_pass", respectively.

 Now, time to encrypt the file.
+Run this command in the terminal:

 ```bash
 openssl aes-256-cbc -K "php" -iv "aaaaa" -in key.jks -out key.jks.enc